Škoda Transportation: History

-The company was entered into the Commercial Register on 1 March 1995 as ŠKODA DOPRAVNÍ TECHNIKA s. r. o., operating under the name ŠKODA TRANSPORTATION s.r.o. from 10 December 2004 and since 1 April 2009 in its current legal form as a joint stock company.
+The company was entered into the Commercial Register on 1 March 1995 as Škoda Dopravni Technika s. r. o., operating under the name Škoda Transportation s.r.o. from 10 December 2004 and since 1 April 2009 in its current legal form as a joint stock company.
 Between 1995 and 2001, Škoda Transportation was owned by ŠKODA a. s.
 (Company ID No. 00213101) and then from 2003 on by ŠKODA HOLDING a. s.
 (Company ID No. 26163632, formerly Divide et impera a.s.).
 In 2006 Škoda Holding was dissolved through merger by acquisition with HQU International, a.s.
 (Company ID No. 26502399), which was later renamed Škoda Holding (and subsequently renamed ŠKODA INVESTMENT a.s. in 2010).

 In 2003, the parent company Škoda Holding was purchased by Appian Group, a company based in the Netherlands with an unclear ownership structure.
 They initiated restructuring of the company with the aim of focusing on only two main fields of production - conventional power generation and transportation engineering.
 In 2004, Škoda JS, Škoda Kovárny and Škoda Hutě were sold off, followed in 2009 by Škoda Power, leaving Škoda Holding nothing more than an empty shell. Škoda Transportation itself acquired several companies in the transport sector and established itself as the main pillar of the group, drawing up consolidated financial statements for the first time in 2010 and achieving consolidated sales of CZK 12.1 billion.

 In 2010, ŠKODA HOLDING a.s.
 (Company ID No. 28423518, formerly BTY Czech, a.s.) became the owner of Škoda Transportation, followed in 2011 by SKODA INDUSTRY (EUROPE) with registered office in Cyprus, which was renamed CEIL (CENTRAL EUROPE INDUSTRIES) LTD in 2013.
 In November 2017, PPF Group signed a contract to acquire a 100 % stake in Škoda Transportation and other assets, among others the Škoda registered trademark.
 The final price was made public in June 2018 and amounted to € 326 million, which is the equivalent of CZK 8.3 billion using the exchange rate in April 2018.

 In June 2022, the parent group PPF announced that it had sold the rights to the Škoda logo and brand to Škoda Auto, whereas the Plzeň-based company is allowed to use the current name under licence until 2029.
 The news portal Seznam Zprávy reported in December 2023 that, according to Škoda Transportation’s annual report and information from other sources, it concluded that the undisclosed purchase price for the Škoda logo and brand was at least CZK 4 billion.